ThevenonT/groupomania/backend/README.md

 ## BACKEND

 ## Groupomania
-This repository contains the backend of this app.
+This folder contains the backend of this app.
 To start the server on your computer you need to clone the repository to this address `https://github.com/ThevenonT/groupomania.git`. go to the backend folder and start the server.